HIS 102

 • Charles Dickens, Hard Times (isbn 9780451526724)

-You must also read one of these (and you can read the others for extra credit):
+You must also read one of these (and you can read the others for extra credit)--you might want to do a quick web search for more information on these books before you choose:

 • Erich Maria Remarque, All Quiet on the Western Front (isbn 9780449213940)